Wakefield Street: History

 The cinema was situated adjacent to the Wakefield Hotel on its western side.
 The hotel had existed on this site, on the corner of Divett Place, since 1864, and the stone building stands at no. 76.
 In 1927 its licensees were M.G.
 Henderson and V. Kenny.
 It is a stone building with cream brick decoration.

 The first training hospital for nurses in the colony and then state, Private Hospital, Wakefield Street, occupied various sites between Daly and Hutt Street from 1883 to 1884 until January 2020, when the new Calvary Adelaide Hospital opened on Angas Street.

 The Unitarian Christian Church which once stood opposite Francis Xavier's Cathedral was sold to the Public Service Association in 1971.
 It was replaced with a government building known as the "Wakefield House", a 20-storey building in brutalist style completed in 1980.

+St Stephen's (or Stephani) Evangelical Lutheran church was also on the north side, between Roper and Ackland streets.
+The church was founded by Rev. Dr Ernst Johann Eitel in 1900 to replace a smaller building in Pirie Street.
+He was succeeded in 1906 by F. W. Basedow.

 Location and description

 It runs in from east to west between East Terrace and Victoria Square, and is one of the three streets (along with Grote Street and King William Street) to run through Victoria Square in the middle of the Adelaide city centre.
 The same three streets are also the widest streets in the city centre, at 2 ch wide (refer to Adelaide city centre#Layout).
 The western end of Wakefield Street is continued across Victoria Square as Grote Street, which extends to West Terrace.
 The eastern end of Wakefield Street continues as Wakefield Road across the Adelaide Park Lands to Britannia Roundabout on the City Ring Route, Adelaide.
 Wakefield Road continues on the eastern side of the roundabout as Kensington Road.